 About Leslie Controls

-Leslie Controls, Inc. is a company headquartered in Tampa, Florida, that manufactures control valves, steam water heaters, safety and relief valves, regulators, steam conditioning systems, on/off and shut off valves, actuators, and pump protection valves.
-The company is also a leading maker of air horns for trains.
-Leslie is currently a brand name of products sold under Circor Energy and is one of the larger companies divisions, headed under the Thermal Fluid Division.
+Leslie Controls, Inc. manufactures control valves, steam water heaters, safety and relief valves, regulators, steam conditioning systems, on/off and shut off valves, actuators, and pump protection valves.
+It also makes air horns for trains.
+Leslie’s products are sold under Circor Energy’s brand, through its Thermal Fluid Division.

 History of the Company

-Although the company is now based in Tampa, Florida, Leslie was founded by Canadian John Leslie.
-He founded the company after inventing a steam-powered snow plow that could be used by trains to clear tracks in the winter.
-The company began in 1905 with the production of regulators and steam pressure valves, and was based out of a foundry and office in Lyndhurst, New Jersey.
+Leslie Controls was founded by Canadian John Leslie in 1905.
+Leslie invented the steam-powered snowplow that could be used by trains to clear tracks.
+When Leslie began selling regulators and steam pressure valves, the company operated out of a foundry and office in Lyndhurst, New Jersey.

 Use of Asbestos

-Factory workers for Leslie were likely to have been exposed, but a larger group of people exposed through their parts was all the workers in other industries who used the valves and other products.
-Anyone who worked on the mechanical systems that included these parts may have brushed, drilled, or scraped them, releasing asbestos fibers into the air.
+Leslie’s factory workers likely experienced asbestos exposure; however, workers in other industries who used Leslie valves and other products could also have been exposed.
+Anyone who worked on mechanical systems that included these parts may have brushed, drilled, or scraped them, releasing dangerous asbestos fibers into the air.

-Among those workers who were put at risk because of Leslie’s asbestos use are boiler workers, pipefitters, steam engine workers, maintenance and repair workers, and anyone who worked around them.
-Because Leslie supplied so many parts to navy ships, veterans of these vessels were also at risk.
-Navy veterans now have some of the highest rates of mesothelioma because of how much asbestos was used in ships.
-Leslie products were just one part of it.
+Because Leslie supplied parts to Navy ships, veterans of these vessels were also at risk.
+Navy veterans now have some of the highest rates of mesothelioma because of the amount of asbestos used on naval vessels.
+While Leslie products contributed to dangerous asbestos exposure, Leslie products were just one part of a bigger problem.